Intellection/chex/README.md

 )
 ```

 **Important:** The default `recv_timeout` is 0 (no timeout), which allows long-running analytical queries to complete.
 For production use, consider setting explicit timeouts based on your workload.
-When a timeout occurs, a `Chex.ConnectionError` is raised.
+When a timeout occurs, a `Natch.ConnectionError` is raised.

 ## Benchmarks